openlibhums/memory-alpha/content/support/journal-management/form-elements.md

     ![Example upload field](../../support/images/element-file-upload.png)

 - Date
    Asks the user to provide a date.

    ![Example date field](../../support/images/element-date.png)

 > [!NOTE]
-> When using an element kind other than 'Select', you can ignore the ‘Choices’ field.
+> When using an element kind other than 'Select', you can ignore the 'Choices' field.